britive/onboarding/python/gws_scim/README.md

-# README for Britive SCIM Simulation Script
+# Britive SCIM Sync Script

 ## Overview

-This script is designed to simulate SCIM (System for Cross-domain Identity Management) actions using data from Britive scans.
-It compares local application data with the Britive tenant data to synchronize users, groups (tags), and their entitlements.
-It can create, enable, disable users, and assign or remove entitlements based on the differences detected between these datasets.
+This script syncs users, groups (tags), and entitlements between a Britive application and the Britive tenant, using SCIM-like behavior.

+It can be run from the command line or as an AWS Lambda.

+It compares application data with Britive tenant data and takes appropriate action to:

+- Create or enable users
+- Disable users (with safeguards)
+- Create missing groups (tags)
+- Add/remove entitlements to/from users

-## Features
+## Key Features

-- **Scan Application Data**: Gathers user and group data from a specified application.
-- **Collect Tenant Data**: Retrieves user and group data from the Britive tenant.
+- **Application Scan**: Extracts user and group data from your Britive application (e.g. Google Workspace).
-- **Diff Calculation**: Compares local application users and groups with tenant data to identify discrepancies.
-- **Automate Changes**: Automatically creates users, groups (tags), and assigns/removes entitlements.
+- **Tenant Sync**: Collects current user/tag/entitlement data from Britive.
+- **Smart Diffing**: Identifies changes needed for alignment.
+- **Automated Actions**: OPTIONALLY applies changes (user lifecycle, group creation, entitlement mapping).
-- **Error Handling**: Prevents action if the number of users to disable exceeds a defined threshold.
+- **Safeguards**: Prevents excessive user disablement with a configurable threshold.
-- **Interactive Confirmation**: Optionally prompts for confirmation before proceeding with changes.
+- **Detailed Logging**: Console and optional file logging for audit trails.
+- **CLI + AWS Lambda Support**: Use as a local script or deploy in serverless environments.

 ## Requirements